 Meditation brings a state of simple relaxation combined with focussed alertness.
 It is a sense of clarity and deep seated inner peace.
 This state of meditation allows you to explore your inner world.
-It gives conscious access to otherwise sub-conscious levels of mind.
+It gives conscious access to otherwise hidden levels of mind.

 Meditation enables you to take control of your life while keeping you relaxed.
 While at ease and at peace with yourself and those around you, meditation provides the means to see through problems and difficulties.

 You start to resolve issues within yourself and so improve your relationship with those you love.
 In the same way, in your meditation you find methods to smooth over issues in career and social spheres.

 Anyone, of any age, can meditate and many of us fall into states of meditation at times in our busy lives.
 Being able to do so at will is a learned skill and the subject of the meditation classes and retreats that we offer.

 Meditating entails the development of mindfulness.
 This will further extend the benefits of meditation into daily experience.